trucomanx-formulation/BslLuxLevel/revision.md

 #the manuscript, which in my opinion are worth doing.

 [corrigido]
+It is the same answer as theme 4 and 5.

+#9.
+It is not clear how do authors interpret the statistical parameters σp and ep and how do they
+#relate them to the variations of illumination level.
+At first place because those parameters are
+#not used for a dynamic sample (drying ink) with clearly differentiated illumination level zones
+#and, second, because in the case of the static sample (paper) the variations of illumination level
+#are intrinsically due to the shape of the illuminating beam and also to speckle.
+In other words,
+#it is not clear how the variations in the speckle intensity distribution are decoupled from the
+#intrinsic variations of illumination levels of the wavefront along the recorded image.

+[corrigido]
----- It is the same answer as theme 4 and 5.
+It is the same answer as theme 4 and 5.

-9. It is not clear how do authors interpret the statistical parameters σp and ep and how do they relate them to the variations of illumination level.
-At first place because those parameters are not used for a dynamic sample (drying ink) with clearly differentiated illumination level zones and, second, because in the case of the static sample (paper) the variations of illumination level are intrinsically due to the shape of the illuminating beam and also to speckle.
-In other words, it is not clear how the variations in the speckle intensity distribution are decoupled from the intrinsic variations of illumination levels of the wavefront along the recorded image.

 #10.
 The manuscript’s title leads to think that the independence of the speckle activity index with
 #illumination level is going to be demonstrated, and this does not seem to be the case.
 In fact,